This is the latest battle in a decades-long struggle over Fortune 500 corporations that offload their labor costs on taxpayers.

 By debasing California’s labor classification laws, it’s possible the companies are creating a slippery slope to undermine even our most basic labor protections.
 Might we descend into a return to child labor and modern-day slavery?
 While this may seem farfetched, the U.S. economy is no longer “developed.”
 It’s converging with other informal economies around the world.

-So it’s important to consider the situation of a Cambodian tuk tuk driver in debt for his vehicle and unable to make payments because of decreasing fares.
+So it’s important to consider the situation of a Cambodian tuk tuk driver in debt for his vehicle and unable to make payments because platforms are causing decreasing fares.
 Or in India, where a union has reported that drivers are committing suicide because their vehicles are being repossessed by the banks.
 In both these countries, debt bondage can lead whole families into slavery.
-We know tech is transforming economies so we have to imagine these ways in which the United States might be transformed.
+Tech is transforming these economies but workers aren’t better off, so we have to imagine these ways in which the United States might be transformed.

 From Cambodia to California is a shorter distance than we may think.
 Prop 22 will only accelerate the pace of exploitation.

-Bama Athreya is a Fellow with Open Society Foundations.
+Bama Athreya is the Head of Gender, Equity and Inclusion at Laudes Foundation.
 Follow her at @bathreya1 or @PodcastGig